Project kickoff meeting: 10-step guide for success

 Agile project kickoff meetings

-The Agile project kickoff meeting is a chance to make sure your team have everything they need during a sprint, so you can use your sprint planning and sprint retrospective meetings to focus on continuous improvement.
+The Agile project kickoff meeting is a chance to make sure your team has everything they need during a sprint, so you can use your sprint planning and sprint retrospective meetings to focus on continuous improvement.

 Required materials: